NLP-CISUC/Dialog-State-Tracking-PT/README.md

 # MultiWOZpt
 Portuguese Dialogue Corpus Adapted from MultiWOZ 2.2 Dataset

-The creation of the MultiWOZpt 0.1 dataset (the first version) was based on the manual adaptation and translation of the 512 test dialogues present in the English MultiWOZ dataset.
+The creation of the MultiWOZ-PT dataset was based on the manual adaptation and translation of the test dialogues present in the English MultiWOZ dataset.
 These dialogues include five services, namely:
 + Attractions
 + Hotels
 + Restaurants